 Middle Gate School works to provide a program of study to increase student awareness of diversity and cultures other than our own.
 The Respect, Responsibility and Celebration of Diversity (RRD) Committee was created as a sub-committee of the Middle Gate School Leadership Council.
 Students discuss and participate in strengthening the connections that students have to school and to each other, and students discuss sensitive issues dealing with the underrepresented populations at Middle Gate.
 Monthly themes focusing on respect, responsibility, kindness and caring, sincerity and honesty, and cooperation and sharing are addressed throughout the year.
 Themes focus on diversity of race and religion, cultural and ethnic differences, and differences which relate to ability, and viewpoints.
-Our students meet in Community Circle (assemblies with representation from each grade) to further develop traits including trustworthiness, empathy, and perseverance.
-Fourth grade students participate in Differences Day, which provides learning centers with opportunities for students to explore and experience physical handicaps and gives participants a new appreciation for how these differences effect people's lives.
-In morning meetings (part of our Responsive Classroom approach), class activities and through school-wide initiatives, students practice actions related to the monthly theme to reinforce desired behaviors.
+Our students meet in Community Circle to further develop traits including trustworthiness, empathy, and perseverance.
+In morning meetings, class activities and through school-wide initiatives, students practice actions related to the monthly theme to reinforce desired behaviors.
+Our Safe School Climate Committee meets regularly, analyzes survey results and staff feedback/suggestions, coordinates activities, and collaborates with others to foster a caring environment.
+Our school has become associated with the Ben's Bells program and incorporated elements within our school's approach to promoting kindness.
 In addition, teachers implement lessons based on cultural themes.
 Units of study that recognize the differences between cultures are promoted in all classrooms.
+This year, fourth grade students participated in an experience focused on Nigerian culture which was organized by a former Middle Gate student.
 Assemblies are purposefully chosen to foster an appreciation of differences.
 Before and after school language classes are available in French and Spanish.
 Rosetta Stone software is available in English, Spanish and Mandarin Chinese.
 At Middle Gate School, we celebrate the diversity present in our American culture, learning from one another and appreciating our differences.